rioos2/aran/BUILDING.md

 Once it is finished compiling, you can find the new build in root aran_repo/target/debug

-Head back to the root of the Aran repo
+Head back to the root of the api_gateway repo

 And you will find your build in target/debug